minio/minsql/README.md

 This will return result of the first query and then start streaming the result of the second query and so on.

 ## Select parts of the data
-We can get only parts of the data by using any of the supported minSQL entities, which start with a `$` sign.
+We can get only parts of the data by using any of the supported MinSQL entities, which start with a `$` sign.
 ### Positional
 We can select from the data by it's position, for example to get the first column and the fourth we can use `$1` and `$4`
 ```sql
 SELECT $1, $4 FROM mylog;
 ```
-To which minSQL will reply
+To which MinSQL will reply
 ```bash
 67.164.164.165 [24/Jul/2017:00:16:46
 67.164.164.165 [24/Jul/2017:00:16:48